Coffeelot/cw-prints/README.md

 # cw-prints 🖨
 This script enables player created business cards.
-Comes with a warp to an interior butthis can easily be ignored if you want to use it in any other fashion.
+Comes with a warp to an interior but this can easily be ignored if you want to use it in any other fashion.
 Easilyconfigured in the *Config.Lua*.
 In the future we plan to make it support any type of printable item (flyers etc)
 # Preview 📽
 [![YOUTUBE VIDEO](http://img.youtube.com/vi/CSYWQ2pf2a4/0.jpg)](https://youtu.be/CSYWQ2pf2a4)